 like, say, file system change watching, will be able to do that on top

-_ki.py: Implements the core infrastructure for safe handling of
+_ki.py module implements the core infrastructure for safe handling

 The most important submodule, where everything is integrated, is